Selecting a language will automatically trigger the translation of the page content.

 • Refrigerator

-• Sufficient crockery for the occupants to take meals
+• Sufficient dishes for occupants to eat

 • Table